 - The UK Government (such as the Debt Management Office, UK Treasury Bills or gilt with less than one year to maturity); - 2.
 Supranational bonds of less than one year's duration; - 3.
-A local authority (excluding parish councils); - 4.
-An investment scheme that has been awarded a high credit rating (where a borrower (or its parent) is required to have a F1 and above short-term credit rating): - 5.
+A local authority (including Parish councils); - 4.
+An investment scheme that has been awarded a high credit rating (where a borrower (or its parent) is required to have a F1 and above short-term credit rating); - 5.
 A body that has been awarded a high credit rating by a credit rating agency (see 4 above) such as a bank, building society or money market fund; - 6.
 Rated Building Societies from the top 20 Building Societies; - 7.
 Non UK banks domiciled in a country which has a sovereign long term rating of AA+.

-1.44 Non-Specified Investments
+1.42 Non-Specified Investments

 The use of longer term instruments (greater than one year from inception to repayment) will fall in the non-specified investment category.
 These instruments will only be used where the council's liquidity requirements are safeguarded.
 Under the Prudential Code the council is required to review and set limits for the maximum level of long term investments over the forthcoming three years.
 These limits are part of the mechanisms which ensure that the Council has sufficient funds to meet its expenditure requirements over the period in question.
+It should be noted that the loans which have been made to Rykneld Homes in their capacity as a Registered Provider have been detailed in the sections dealing with Prudential Borrowing (section 1.14 above).
+These loans are not included within the category of non specified investments detailed below and accordingly are outside of the agreed limits in respect of non specified investments.

-1.45 Non-specified investments are any other type of investment:
+1.43 Non-specified investments are any other type of investment: